psalazar5/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The Tech Academy's C# Programs!
-Explore my collection of small projects showcasing my proficiency in basic C# and .NetFramework.
-This repository includes the following projects:
+Discover a collection of my small projects highlighting my skills in fundamental C# and .NET Framework.
+This repository encompasses the following projects:

 1. [Twenty-One-Casino-Game](https://github.com/psalazar5/The-Tech-Academy-Basic-C-Sharp-Projects/tree/main/Basic_C%23_Programs/TwentyOne) - A web application based on the game of blackjack.
 It utilizes classes, loops, methods, and branching statements to create a fully functional console application, demonstrating the application of C# concepts in real-world scenarios.